ubc-library-rc/rdm/content/03_create_readme.md

 1. What existing elements are useful to us?
 2. What elements are underdeveloped or missing?
 3. If you wanted to enhance this README file, what would you add?

+## Sample README file
+We created a sample README file for the dataset cited in the warm-up exercise.
+It captures academic research projects and includes the minimum 9 elements.

+*Please note that the content of the example README file was fabricated for educational purposes and does not reflect the real project’s objectives.*

+You can view and download the [sample README file here](https://ubc-library-rc.github.io/rdm/content/exercise_files/README_sample_v02.txt).
+You can also download a README template that can be filled in and modified to fit your project (found in the note box at the top).
+Both of these files are in plain text format and can be opened in many applications.

 <img src="figures/readme.png" width="200" style="margin-left:30px"/>